smit-kukadiya/smit-kukadiya/README.md

 - 🤖 I have a keen interest in machine learning and data analysis using Python libraries such as NumPy, Pandas, and scikit-learn.
 <!-- - 📦 I enjoy open source contributions and have worked on [mention any notable open-source projects you've contributed to]. -->

-## Tech Stack

-Here are some of the technologies and tools I'm familiar with:

-- Python
-- Django
-- Flask
-- HTML, CSS, JavaScript
-- Machine Learning
-- Git

 ## Let's Connect

 📫 You can reach me at [Email](mailto:smitkukadiya@hotmail.com).